byNikx/fds/README.md

 In this document, unless otherwise clarified:

 1. The term comment always refers to *implementation* comments.
 We do not use the phrase documentation comments, instead using the common term “JSDoc” for both human-readable text and machine-readable annotations within /** … */.

+2. Example code in this document is non-normative.
+That is, while the examples are in Google Style, they may not illustrate the only stylish way to represent the code.
+Optional formatting choices made in examples must not be enforced as rules.